Pāli Canon Is Self-Contained but Requires Detailed Explanation

 “Double-Meanings” of Many Keywords

 5. The Sutta Piṭaka contains the bulk of the original discourses delivered by the Buddha.
-It had been specially put into a format suitable for easy oral transmission.
+It had been specially formatted for easy oral transmission.

 • Ven.
 Ananda was Buddha’s personal assistant over the last few decades of the Buddha’s life.
 The Buddha likely condensed each sutta and Ven.
 Ananda memorized each of them.
-The Buddha synthesized each sutta in a “double meaning” way for them to survive the “dark periods.”
+The Buddha synthesized each sutta in a “double meaning” manner to help them survive the “dark periods.”
 That point will become clear as we discuss it further.

 • Then, at the first Buddhist Council, all the suttā were recited and sorted into various categories (Nikāyās).
 We still have that same Sutta Piṭaka.